 For further information about immunocompromised vaccination, including vaccination of close contacts, click here.

-Pregnant women are recommended to receive the influenza and COVID-19 vaccine at any stage of pregnancy.
+Pregnant women are recommended to receive the influenza and COVID-19 vaccine at any stage of pregnancy and the pertussis (whooping cough) vaccine, Boostrix from 16 weeks of pregnancy.
 Vaccination recommendations differ depending on the stage of pregnancy – for specific recommendations, please click here.